Analysis: A final accounting of Russell Wilson’s deal shows why he called it ‘a no-brainer’

 As the days have begun to pass since Wilson signed and the details have become clear, some league observers have wondered if Wilson should have tried harder to set some precedents, such as tying his salary to the cap, the thinking being he is one of the few players in the NFL who would have the leverage to do so.

-But Wilson also made it pretty clear in his press conference this week that he was mostly looking for a reason to stay put.
+But Wilson also made it pretty clear in his news conference this week that he was mostly looking for a reason to stay put.

 Seattle gave him that when it included a no-trade clause — which means Wilson would have to give consent before being traded — as part of a contract that makes him the highest-paid player in NFL history as well as giving him the biggest signing bonus ($65 million) and total guarantees ($107 million) in league history.